Taming-the-BEAST/FBD-tutorial/README.md

 ### The Clock Model

 Here, we can specify the model of lineage-specific substitution rate variation.
 The default model in BEAUti is the **Strict Clock** with a fixed substitution rate equal to 1.
 Models for relaxing the assumption of a constant substitution rate can be specified in BEAUti as well.
-The **Optimized Relaxed Clock** option (provided by the **ORC package**) assumes that the substitution rates associated with each branch are independently drawn from a single, discretized lognormal distribution {% cite drummond06}.
-The **Random Local Clock** uses Bayesian stochastic search variable selection to average over random local molecular clocks {% cite drummond10}.
+The **Optimized Relaxed Clock** option (provided by the **ORC package**) assumes that the substitution rates associated with each branch are independently drawn from a single, discretized lognormal distribution {% cite drummond06 --file FBD-tutorial/master-refs.bib %}.
+The **Random Local Clock** uses Bayesian stochastic search variable selection to average over random local molecular clocks {% cite drummond10 --file FBD-tutorial/master-refs.bib %}.
 For this analysis we will use the uncorrelated, lognormal model of branch-rate variation.

 >Navigate to the **Clock Model** window.
 Change the clock model to **Optimized Relaxed Clock**.